-- To pre-pay your wealth it requires you to have adequate for survival living and still build wealth.
-Thus it is more suited for those people with higher paying job right from the get go.
+- To pre-pay your wealth requires you to have adequate for survival living and still build wealth.
+Thus it is more suited for those people with higher paying job right from the get-go.
 To get around this, it needs you to be more deliberate with your spending.
 Your wealth accumulation period might need to be longer

 Case Studies of Coasting FI or Barista FI

 Probably the best example of people that are coasting is my friends, the couple at My 15 Hours Work Week.

 They pre-paid for their retirement, then each took a sabbatical and now are freelance teachers.

 They put a large part of their pay to wealth at the start to pre-pay their wealth accumulation, now they are able to step down the amount they put into wealth building.